open-coding/PSGetWebContent/README.md

 Q: Why does this cmdlet not support all different kinds of getting a webfile and supports e.g. only servers with byte-ranges.

 A: Because this cmdlet is designed to do explicit only the "wait" and "tail" stuff.
 For all other purposes exists already very good and efficient cmdlets and modules.

+--

+Q: Can the cmdlet provided by the module be used in combination with other cmdlets?

+A: Yes it can!
+It will steam the output to the pipeline, so that other cmdlets can easily work on that stream.
+For example [PSColorizedLogOutput](https://github.com/open-coding/PSColorizedLogOutput) can be used in combination with PSGetWebContent.